isomorphic-software/smartclient-docs/classes/EventHandler.md

 ## ClassMethod: EventHandler.getKeyEventCharacter

 ### Description
-Returns the character for a keypress event, derived from the [event.characterValue](#classmethod-eventhandlergetkeyeventcharactervalue).

-Only available on keyPress events, and only for character (or ascii control) keys.

-See the [Keyboard Events Overview](../kb_topics/keyboardEvents.md#kb-topic-keyboard-events) for related APIs and more information on keyboard event handling in SmartClient.
+Return the character for the current key being pressed.
+Note that this is only set reliably for keyPress events on character keys.

 ### Returns